 The San Diego Padres went into the 2020 offseason riding a high that got them to the National League Division Series for the first time since 2006.
-Since the 2007 season, the Padres have had only one season where the team was above .500, and that was in 2010 when the team won 90 games, but barely missed the playoffs.
-Losing and heartache have been the norm for Padres fans since that 2010 season, but 10 years later the Padres are back in the mix to start contending in the National League West and overthrow their rival, the Los Angeles Dodgers.
+Since the 2007 season, the Padres have had only one season where the team was above .500, and that was in 2010 when the team won 90 games but barely missed the playoffs.
+Losing and heartache have been the norm for Padres fans since that 2010 season, but 10 years later, the Padres are back in the mix to start contending in the National League West and overthrow their rival, the Los Angeles Dodgers.

 When Opening Day finally arrived, the Padres were ready to take charge and contend for the division title.
-Being dubbed, “ Slam Diego'', the Padres went on a tear by hitting back to back grand slams in consecutive days and the baseball world went nuts.
-Fernando Tatis Jr. felt the need to apologize after taking a 3-0 bases loaded fastball and sending it to the moon against the Texas Rangers.
+Being dubbed “ Slam Diego'', the Padres went on a tear by hitting back-to-back grand slams in consecutive days, and the baseball world went nuts.
+Fernando Tatis Jr. felt the need to apologize after taking a 3-0 bases-loaded fastball and sending it to the moon against the Texas Rangers.
 I personally think he should not apologize for being a competitor.
 I mean, when you get a 3-0 fastball right down the middle, what else are you supposed to do?
 Wave at it?
 Padres were on to something special and were in prime position to make a postseason push with the trade deadline approaching.

 We all had a feeling that the offseason was going to move at a slow pace.
 Teams were going to hesitate to make moves with the uncertainty of there being a season in 2021.
 Top free agents George Springer, Trevor Bauer, and JT Realmuto have still yet to be signed.
 The Padres, on the other hand, were going out and making moves like it was nobody's business.

 As we near the end of 2020, the San Diego Padres are on the fast track to win now, and with the signings of Snell and Darvish, Padres fans have something to get excited about in 2021.
-This is a team that is poised for greatness, and is willing to trade away some pieces in the farm system to achieve that.
+This team is poised for greatness and is willing to trade away some pieces in the farm system to achieve that.
 When Opening Day 2021 gets here, all eyes will be on the San Diego Padres as they make that run for a World Series Championship.